 For more information on the model types available you can visit Concept2’s page here.

 As well as having different models you’ll also find that the same models may come with different performance monitors.
-There are currently 5 performance monitors that you may find, the PM1, PM2, PM3, PM4 and PM5.
+There are currently 5 performance monitors that you may find, PM1, PM2, PM3, PM4, and PM5.
 The PM5 is the latest version and comes with more functions, games, and indicators than its predecessors.

 There is not a huge amount of difference though between the performance monitors.
 They all look pretty similar and will all give you great data compared to most other rowers.